If you

 comes around looking for an easy meal, all three pigs seek shelter

 in their homes.
-But the houses made of straw and sticks prove
+But the houses made of straw and sticks

-down the house of bricks, however, he soon tires himself out and finally
+attempts to blow down the house of bricks, however, he soon tires

-slinks away from the fortress, a whipped and beaten canine.
+himself out and finally slinks away from the fortress, a whipped

-The oldest pig frees his
+The oldest pig frees

 Remember...